-11 WAYS I’M GOING TO BE A BETTER SPORT PARENT IN 2020
+11 WAYS I’M GOING TO BE A BETTER SPORTS PARENT IN 2020

 3. I WILL NOT CARE MORE ABOUT MY KIDS’ SUCCESS IN THEIR SPORT THAN THEY DO.
-They will drive their own bus – however much they want to push, I will be there to help them achieve their goals.
+They will drive their own bus – however much they want to push, I will help them achieve their goals.
 But the motivating force will be them, not me

 5. I WILL NOT OVER-ANALYZE THEIR COACHES.
 They will have great, good, and bad coaches throughout their sporting careers.
 I will not make it my job to fix this when it’s not ideal.

 6. OUR FAMILY WILL PLAY TOGETHER MORE.
 We will do more fun outdoor activities like hiking and running and playing sports together, just for fun.